1099 or W-2? Avoiding EDD Reclassification Penalties

 A contractor and an employee are sitting next to each other.

 In California, worker classification is one of the most dangerous compliance areas for small business owners — and the Employment Development Department (EDD) is actively auditing businesses that get it wrong.
+Many entrepreneurs only realize the risks after learning about EDD payroll tax audit triggers, which can flag their business for investigation.

 If you’ve paid independent contractors (1099s) who should have been employees (W-2s), the EDD can reclassify them — and hit you with years of back taxes, penalties, and interest.